V4Fire/Client/src/components/form/b-select/README.md

     < img src = clear.svg
 ```

-Also, these icons can be provided by props.
+Also, these icons can be provided via props.

 ```
 < b-select :items = myItems | :icon = 'validate'